 “The first thing about financing missions is to ensure that what you want to do is God’s initiative.
 If it is, the Lord will fund it.
 The missionary’s task is to pray and discover what the Lord wants to do.
-In CAPRO, we don’t borrow or take loans.
 If the Lord does not provide, it’s either not his project or not his time.”

 “Next, whatever the Lord puts in your heart to do, write it down and add a budget.
 Our missionaries submit their written plans for approval, and together, we pray and trust God to provide as the missionary shares with family, friends, and church members.
 We encourage our missionaries to give to the project first, because spiritually, this will attract other people to give also.
-Sometimes, our missionaries only share information or a prayer request, and the Lord himself prompts people to give.
 We have a minimum amount they must raise before leaving for the field.
 When it becomes necessary, the office intervenes to raise sponsors for struggling missionaries.”

-“In the past, we tried various income-generating activities including running a bakery and a bookshop, but they all failed.
+“In the past, we tried some income-generating activities, but they all failed.
 We realized that God didn’t want us to engage in any commercial activities to fund his work.
 Nevertheless, individuals in the ministry may engage in business as long as it doesn’t interfere with their calling.
-Sometimes, such businesses open doors for missionaries to identify with the community for effective gospel interactions.”
+Sometimes, such businesses open doors for effective gospel interactions.”

 Tough beginnings